What is the Wildlife Act 1975?

 - considering and reporting on the views and information provided in consultations and submissions.

-The Panel will report to the Minister on the findings of their review by late 2021.
+The Panel delivered its report to the Minister on the findings of their review in December 2021.
 This report will be made publicly available at a later date.

 Find out more